aws-samples/shopfloor-connectivity/docs/adapters/ads.md

 **Type**: Integer

-**Default,Constraints,Examples**: The following decimal port numbers are invariant defined on each TwinCAT single system.
+The following decimal port numbers are invariant defined on each TwinCAT single system.

 - Runtime system 1: 851 (in TwinCAT 2: 801)
 - Runtime system 2: 852 (in TwinCAT 2: 811)